trevorbehnke/fullStackOpen2021/README.md

 Sections also include material on:

-- State Managment with Redux,
+- State Management with Redux
 - React Router
 - Custom Hooks
 - Webpack